pixel-87/duo-streak-widget/PLAN.md

 5. CI/CD — GitHub Actions to build, test, push, and deploy.
 6. Observability — logs, metrics, uptime.

+7. Templates & Theming — small library of SVG templates and a testing mechanism for visual snapshots.

+Tip: If you plan to use Cloudflare Workers for on-edge logic, only perform cheap, idempotent transformations (strip query params, rewrite headers).
+Keep Duolingo calls to the origin.

 ---

 ## Phase 1 — Go Backend (developer tasks)